hawkinsw/DailyPL/functional-intro.md

 > Note:_ This is _not true_ today!

-Until the late 1980s hardware vendors thought that it would be worthwhile to build physical machines with non-von Neumann architectures.
+Until the late 1980s hardware vendors found it worthwhile to build physical machines with non-von Neumann architectures.
 In fact, they built one such machine that made executing Lisp programs faster.
 Here is an image of a so-called Lisp Machine.

 ![](./graphics/LISP_machine.jpg)